dlyubimov/ecoadapters/README.md

 #### HBase, Hadoop, Pig

-HBase, Hadoop and Pig dependencies are now set to those in Cloudera release CDH3u0 at the 0.3.2-SNAPSHOT.
+HBase, Hadoop, Hive and Pig dependencies are now set to those in Cloudera release CDH3u0 at the 0.3.2-SNAPSHOT.
 0.3.1 was released and tagged and contained CDH3b4 dependencies.

 We also verified these functions with standard apache releases, it's just what we currently use those with.

-#### Hive

-Hive dependency is not directly available in well-known public repositories so i guess one would need to install Hive jars locally or remotely using maven artifact id _org.apache.hive:hive-serde:<hive-version>_.
-Or let me know of a public repository with hive artifacts, i'll be happy to add it.

 License
 -------